ProPixelizer/docs/content/getting_started/examples/index.md

 date= 2024-10-19
 +++

-ProPixelizer comes with a number of example scenes to showcase features and show you how to use the package, which can be found in the `ProPixelizer/ExampleAssets` folder.
-These can be added to your project via Unity's Package Manager.
+ProPixelizer comes with a number of example scenes to showcase features and show you how to use the package, which can be imported into your project via Unity's Package Manager.
-From `Packages: in project`, select the ProPixelizer package, click the Samples tab and then 'import'.
+From `Packages: in project`, select the ProPixelizer package, click `Samples` tab and then press 'import'.

 ![Example of how to install samples](how_to_install.png)